Bohr’s theory of the hydrogen atom

 The Rutherford model of the atom and the experimental formula of atomic spectra helped Bohr is solving the problem of atomic structure.In 1913 he proposed a model for the structure of a hydrogen atom based on his experimental observations.

 Neil Bohr based his theory of hydrogen atom on the following three postulates.

 The postulates of stationary states

-Bohr assumed that hydrogen atom can exist for a long time without radiating in anyone of number of stationary states of well defined energy.
+Bohr assumed that hydrogen atom can exist for a long time without radiating in any one of the numbers of stationary states of well-defined energy.

 Angular momentum postulate

 Only those orbits around the nucleus are possible for which angular momentum is the integral multiple of h/2π i.e:

 In other words orbits are quantized.

 Bohr assumed that hydrogen atom can emit or absorb radiation only when the atom changes from one of its stationary states to another.If an atom changes from initial state of energy En to a final state of lower energy Em, then the energy of the emitted photon is given by:

 hν = En -Em ——————–(1)